apache/kyuubi/docs/quick_start/quick_start_with_jdbc.md

 ## Connect to Kerberized Kyuubi Server

-The following Java code is using a keytab file to login and connect to Kyuubi Server by JDBC.
+The following Java code uses a keytab file to login and connect to Kyuubi Server by JDBC.

 ```java
 package org.apache.kyuubi.examples;